Handling Events in JavaScript

 </script>

-In this example, the button calls the showAlert() function when it is clicked.
+In this example, the handleClick() function is executed when the button is clicked.

-The showAlert() is a function defined in a separate <script> element, and could be placed in an external JavaScript file.
+The handleClick() is a function defined in a separate <script> element, and could be placed in an external JavaScript file.

 Important notes